smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Part II/readme.md

 -----------------------------------------

 Here is another little trick to create a numbers table in SQL Server.
-This will only work in a SQL script, as the `GO` command is not a T-SQL statement.
+This will only work in an SQL script, as the `GO` command is not a `T-SQL` statement.

 ```sql
 SET NOCOUNT ON;